The university offers the following research degrees:

 - An applicant who has a complicated immigration history within the UK will not be considered.

 - An applicant who has recently enrolled, or been enrolled, with a college or university that has had its Tier 4 licence suspended or revoked will not be considered for admission.

 The Doctorate in Professional Practice (DProf) integrates part-time doctoral level study with continuing professional practice.
 It is a part-time programme for those in employment and is an ideal way of studying at doctoral level whilst maintaining professional commitments.
-The programme is open to practitioners who have at least five years’ experience of a significant professional role, who possess an upper second class degree and ideally a master’s degree or equivalent in addition.
+The programme is open to practitioners who have at least five years’ experience in a significant professional role, who possess an upper second class degree and ideally a master’s degree or equivalent in addition.

 Part 1 (duration approx. 2 years, part-time):